Define and document semantics of dynamic Insertion in Chare arrays wrt broadcasts and reductions

 Sanjay, please re-assign this to someone to write.

-#4 Updated by Phil Miller almost 6 years ago
+#4 Updated by Phil Miller about 6 years ago

 - Target version deleted (

 As discussed in core group, the general semantics should be "don't overlap reductions with insertion", along with an option to specify some sort of token to match an insertion to a specific reduction in which it should participate.